 Comprehension Questions

-- Who was Jesus talking to in this passage?
+- Who was Jesus talking to in this story?

-- What did Jesus say about people who are poor?
+- What belongs to the people who are poor?

-- What will happen to people who are hungry now?
+- What will happen to the people who are hungry now?

-- What did Jesus say about people who cry now?
+- What did Jesus say to the people who are crying?

-- What will happen to people who laugh now, but do not follow God?
+- What will happen to people who only laugh now, but do not follow God?

 Application Questions

-- What are some things people think will make them blessed?
+- What are some things in this world that make people feel rich and blessed?

-- How can we trust God more than money or things?
+- How can we trust God more than we trust money or things?

-- What is one way you can follow Jesus this week, even if it is hard?
+- What is one way you can follow Jesus this week?

 Theological Insights